oktavianidewi/pm2024-uc-dwh/materi-3.md

 7. Click **Save Rule** button

 ## Step 4: Connect to Your Redshift Cluster
 1. Use a SQL client like `psql`, DBeaver, or SQL Workbench/J to connect to your Redshift cluster.
-Copy JDBC
     ![dbeaver-redshift](./img/materi-3/dbeaver-redshift-1.png)

 2. Create a new connection to redshift